For mobile analytics tracking, here the key things should we take into consideration when measuring mobile platforms and the user behaviors.

 Mobile Analytics is no different went it comes to segmentation.

 The outcomes you defined could the segmentation point.
-For example, people who registered for newsletter on mobile site Vs. people who didn’t register on the mobile, how are they behaving differently.
+For example, people who signed up for a newsletter on mobile site Vs. people who didn’t register on the mobile, how are they behaving differently.

 Another random example: People who check-in to a store with the app, how is that different behavior different from people who don’t check-in and completed an event X. Was the average order size different?